 No. Empire State College’s MAT program leads to middle school or adolescence certification only in the core subject areas of math, biology, chemistry, physics, earth science, English, French, Spanish or social studies.

 Can I take graduate courses without enrolling in the MAT program that would count toward teacher certification in New York state?

 Yes.
 If you are a teacher seeking professional development or a motivated adult seeking certification outside a traditional program, consider taking our online and blended courses as a nonmatriculated student.

 What if I don’t already have a bachelor’s degree in the subject I want to teach?
 Can I complete the required content course work while I’m enrolled in the MAT program?

-To be admitted to this program, you must have a bachelor's degree and 30 credit hours (12 of which can be in cognates (related courses)) in the subject area.
+To be admitted to this program, you must have a bachelor's degree and 30 credit hours in the subject area.
 In addition, at least 6 of your pure content credits must be at the advanced level.
 The social studies content core has specific requirements for its 30 credits.
 If you don’t already have this background, you will need to complete further course work at Empire State College or elsewhere before you apply to this program.